Knights of Columbus-Indiana Club

-Knights of Columbus-Indiana Club is a historic Knights of Columbus building located at South Bend, St. Joseph County, Indiana.
+Knights of Columbus-South Bend Indiana Club is a historic Knights of Columbus building located at South Bend, St. Joseph County, Indiana, United States.
 It was built in 1924, and is a three-story, Renaissance Revival style brick and terra cotta building.
 The building features round arched windows with radiating voussoirs of brick and terra cotta.

 It was listed on the National Register of Historic Places in 1985.